solidjs-community/solid-primitives/packages/ui/src/checkbox/README.md

 ### Features

-Checkboxes can be built with the `<input />` HTML element, but this can be difficult to style. `createCheckbox` helps achieve accessible checkboxes that can be styled as needed.
+Checkboxes can be built with the `<input>` HTML element, but this can be difficult to style. `createCheckbox` helps achieve accessible checkboxes that can be styled as needed.

-- Built with a native HTML `<input />` element, which can be optionally visually hidden to allow custom styling
+- Built with a native HTML `<input>` element, which can be optionally visually hidden to allow custom styling
 - Full support for browser features like form autofill
 - Keyboard focus management and cross browser normalization
 - Labeling support for assistive technology